With cases up, Washington region steps up coronavirus restrictions and enforcement

-To help reverse the trend, tighter coronavirus restrictions in Virginia, set to take effect at 12:01 a.m.
-Monday, come with broader tools for enforcement, including potential penalties of up to $2,500 for violators at a wide range of businesses deemed essential, from grocery stores to dry cleaners, according to Alena Yarmosky, a spokeswoman for Gov. Ralph Northam (D).
+To help reverse the trend, tighter coronavirus restrictions in Virginia, set to take effect at 12:00 a.m.
+Monday, come with broader tools for enforcement, including potential penalties of up to $2,500 covering a wide range of businesses deemed essential, from grocery stores to dry cleaners, according to Alena Yarmosky, a spokeswoman for Gov. Ralph Northam (D).

-The restrictions, announced Friday as the region posted record caseloads, lower the number of people allowed for gatherings indoors or outdoors from 250 to 25 and impose new limits on restaurants and businesses.
+The restrictions, announced Friday as the region posted soaring caseloads, lower the number of people allowed for gatherings indoors or outdoors from 250 to 25 and impose new limits on restaurants and businesses.

 The restrictions require restaurants to stop serving alcohol after 10 p.m. and to close by midnight.
-They make it a Class 1 misdemeanor to violate requirements to wear a mask, socially distance and practice hand sanitizing in essential businesses such as grocery stores and pharmacies.
-Until now, that potential penalty applied to only nonessential businesses.
+Essential businesses such as grocers and pharmacies now face a potential Class 1 misdemeanor for violating requirements on mask wearing, social distancing and sanitation practices, officials said.
+Until now, that potential penalty applied to only nonessential businesses..

 “This is the same enforcement mechanism that has been in place for nonessential retail stores,” Yarmosky said.
 “Now, the governor is uniformly applying this to essential retail.”